 - i.
-These classes require that people travel to San Luis Obispo - ii.
-Because these classes are often lab-intensive, they can be expensive to provide - c.
+These classes require that people travel to San Luis Obispo. - ii.
+Because these classes are often lab-intensive, they can be expensive to provide. - c.
 A third approach is to develop distance learning modules, which include testing and accounting of registration, etc. ITRC has developed this type of program for several topics.
 Advantages include: - i.
-People can study when and wherever they want - ii.
-The material is standardized, so everyone receives the same information from year to year - iii.
-The teaching quality does not depend on the instructor of the moment - iv.
-The distance learning can be augmented by written materials, or local lab exercises - v.
+People can study when they want. - ii.
+People can study from home. - iii.
+The material is standardized, so everyone receives the same information from year to year. - iv.
+The teaching quality does not depend on the instructor of the moment. - v.
+The distance learning can be augmented by written materials, or local lab exercises.

+vi.
 A "distance learning package" can serve as a backbone training tool for an in-person training session.
-That is, an instructor can be present in Merced, for example, to help stimulate discussion, answer questions, etc. but use the "distance learning module" as the primary teaching tool.
+That is, an instructor can be present in Merced, for example, to help stimulate discussion, answer questions, etc - but use the "distance learning module" as the primary teaching tool.